 And with that email, Booking proved that they knew how to do just that, but instead wanted to trick their customers into paying for something more expensive than they were expecting.

 That original payment page, which I’ll put again right here, doesn’t tell me at all what will or won’t be charged.
 It doesn’t tell me if the city taxes will be charged to my card or collected in person.

 It doesn’t tell me that those service fees are not included in the price above.
 Not even in the fine print.

 There is nowhere on that page that makes this booking explicitly clear to the user.

 Booking.com is a Giant Company Taking Advantage of its Users

-If even 1 out of 10 people is misled by the pricing layout, then it is a scam and should absolutely be changed by Booking.com.
+If even 1 out of 10 people are misled by the pricing layout, then it is a scam and should absolutely be changed by Booking.com.